TIBCOSoftware/mashling-recipes/recipes/fcm/mashling-fcm-push-notifications/README.md

 2. Enable Google Provider in the Auth section (Firebase Console -> Authentication -> SIGN-IN METHOD).
 3. Navigate to fcm-project directory by running: `cd fcm-project`.
 4. You must have the Firebase CLI installed.
 If you don't have it install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
-5. Configure the CLI locally by using `firebase use --add` and select your project in the list.
+5. Configure the CLI locally by using `firebase use --add` and select your project (created in step-1) in the list.
 6. Install dependencies locally by running: `cd functions; npm install; cd -`
 7. Deploy your project using `firebase deploy`
 8. Capture `Hosting URL` & cloud `Function URL` from the console.<br>